-Before digging into this article, have you read Part 1 – The Metabolic Demands of MMA?
+Before digging into this article, have you read Part 1 in the article series?

 In this part I’ll teach you exactly why you must avoid low-intensity endurance training, and why you should focus on high intensity endurance training.
 You’ll learn how to target a specific energy system by changing the work-to-rest ratios, the work interval length, the rest period, and the type of exercise.
 I’ll show you exactly how to target the aerobic and anaerobic energy systems, and a few other metabolic processes that will improve your performance in the cage; like metabolite buffering, PCr resynthesis, and increasing glycolytic enzymes.